BritishCorpse/nonsusbot/README.md

 Run `npm install` in the main directory to install the dependencies.

-Run `node init_db.js --force` to initialize the database.

-Run `node .` in the main directory to run the bot, or `npm start` if running on a host.
+Run `npm start` in the main directory to run the bot, or `npm heroku-start` if running on heroku host.

-Note that this will create a background thread for the main script.
+Note that if running `npm heroku-start`, a background thread will be created for the main script.
 Use `ps ax` to find it and `kill PID` to kill it, where PID is the number next to the command in `ps ax`.

+Run `node init_db.js --force` to re-initialize the database, to reset the currency system.

 Edit the `config.json` file to change the bot name, default prefix, discord bot token, and api keys.